Xelya13/IT-BA-3206_XTREME/README.md

 The effects of climate change on natural and human systems will become more severe as the scale of the problem grows.
 Interventions to mitigate existing and predicted implications of climate change are thus critical.
 However, there is little evidence of their efficiency, underlining the necessity for proper ecological indicators to track climate change adaptation in the natural environment.
 (8) This study aims to promote awareness by tackling the issue that made a fuzz in the whole world.
 With the use of data sets from Our World in Data that shows how much fossil fuels are consumed each by countries and per person for energy.

 ## Expected Output

+Greenhouse gas emissions must be cut in half by 2030 and nil by 2050 to ensure a livable environment.
+Governments and corporations must take bold, quick, and broad-based action.
+However, citizens must participate in the transition to a low-carbon society, particularly in rich economies.
+Every one of us can contribute to limiting global warming and protecting our planet.
+We can be part of the solution and influence change by making choices that are less destructive to the environment.
+(10)

 ## References